mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 3. Toggle to insert extracted elevations into Event Point ElevationFeet field
 4. Path to DEM raster
 5. Specify if the DEM's elevation units are in meters or feet
+6. Toggle to insert LandOwner information into Event Point and Event Line LandOwner field
+7. Specify Path to LandOwner feature class
+8. Specify field containing LandOwner information
-6. Path to Mobile GDB (aka local copy)
+9. Path to Mobile GDB (aka local copy)
-7. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+10. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
-8. Specify desired geometry measurement type
+11. Specify desired geometry measurement type
-9. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
+12. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
-10. Toggle to check for public access to Wildfire Daily Fire Perimeters
+13. Toggle to check for public access to Wildfire Daily Fire Perimeters
-11. Toggle to check for features with values of DeleteThis = Yes
+14. Toggle to check for features with values of DeleteThis = Yes
-12. Toggle to check for missing Drop Point and Helispot Labels
+15. Toggle to check for missing Drop Point and Helispot Labels
-13. Toggle to check for Proposed features
+16. Toggle to check for Proposed features
-14. Toggle to check for In Review features
+17. Toggle to check for In Review features
-15. Toggle for Duplicate Geometries (Advanced License Only)
+18. Toggle for Duplicate Geometries (Advanced License Only)
-16. Toggle for creating new Master Incident and Backup GDBs
+19. Toggle for creating new Master Incident and Backup GDBs
-17. Path to Master Incident GDB
+20. Path to Master Incident GDB
-18. Specify Incident GDB Backup directory
+21. Specify Incident GDB Backup directory
-19. Toggle to only keep features with user specified IncidentNames(s)
+22. Toggle to only keep features with user specified IncidentNames(s)
     - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](https://raw.githubusercontent.com/mpanunto/PanunTools/main/docs/screenshot_GISSWorkflowAssistant_1.png)